 The unique characteristics of rustic roads make them different from other roads in the county.
 They are narrow, two-lane roads that typically follow the natural topography of the land as they wind through forested areas, near streams and rivers, along historic sites, and have views to farm fields and natural features.
 The distinctive characteristics of rustic roads celebrate the history of the county's past that must be preserved for future generations.
 One of the most distinctive characteristics of rustic roads is the way drainage is handled.
-Most rustic roads do not have drainage facilities.
+Although some rustic roads have ditches and storm drains, most rustic roads do not have drainage facilities.
 The water flows from the road into vegetation adjacent to the edge of the road.
 An accompanying feature of the appearance of rustic roads in the Agricultural Reserve area is the way the road flows through the landscape with features coming right to the roadway edge.
 In most cases, this is a very attractive element to the experience of traveling the road and to the interconnectedness of the roadway character and the adjacent land, creating a special feel for the area that is not present elsewhere in the county.